ritwik-giftabled-java-javascript-may-26/batch-assignments/Assignment01_BasicsOfJava/README.md

 Simple Interest: 1950.0

 ### Constraints:
-Use the class name as SimpleInterestCalculator
+- Use the class name as SimpleInterestCalculator

-### Variable Names:
-Use the following variable names exactly:
+- Use the following variable names exactly:
   - accountNumber (int)
   - customerName (String)
   - isActive (boolean)
   - principal (double)
   - rate (double)
   - time (int)
   - interest (double)

-Ensure outputs follow the same structure and format as shown in the sample output (including order and percentage sign).
+- Ensure outputs follow the same structure and format as shown in the sample output (including order and percentage sign).
-Decimal formatting also needs to be taken care of.
+- Decimal formatting also needs to be taken care of.

 # Question 2